BHoM/documentation/docs/Basics/index.md

 ## Linking people

 By sharing terminology, functionality, and connectivity to software, BHoM enables to shift the attention from "connecting data" to "connecting people together"!

+BHoM also embraces Open Source as a practice: there is infinite value in opening up development efforts to the larger AEC community.
+Sharing efforts pays up big time!